Toolkit XMP Metadata Support

 - Document description

 Simple name/value pairs of information that describe the document.
 When opened with a PDF reader, the name/value pairs can be viewed in the Description tab of the Document Properties dialog box.
 When opened with a PDF editor, the name/value pairs can also be viewed in the Additional Metadata dialog box.

-For more details, see the XMP Document Description Properties topic in the Toolkit API Manual.
+For more details, see the XMP Document Description Properties topic in the Toolkit SDK Manual.